 - Press the “keep warm” button if you won’t be eating right away.

 - Once the timer goes off, allow the steam to naturally release.
-This is really important for good texture!
-We promise it’s worth the extra wait.
+This is really important for good texture; we promise it’s worth the wait!

 - If you receive a “BURN” warning, you probably didn’t add enough liquid.
 Another cause could be something stuck to the bottom of the pot.
 Stir the ingredients before putting the lid on to help prevent this.